tm-LBenson/AWS-Slides/_hands_on/2024-1-5-section-13-lesson-4-hands-on.md

 ### Exploring Security Groups and Network ACLs in AWS

 In this hands-on activity, you'll learn how to navigate and understand the functionalities of Security Groups and Network ACLs (NACLs) within your AWS Virtual Private Cloud (VPC).
-These are crucial components for managing and securing your network traffic.
+These are important components for managing and securing your network traffic.

 <!-- pagebreak -->